Skip to main content

 • Liechtenstein signed the OECD Convention on Mutual Administrative Assistance in Tax Matters on November 21, 2013, deposited the instrument of ratification on August 22, 2016, and it entered into force on December 1, 2016.
 The Convention provides for three types of information exchange: upon request, automatic and spontaneous.

-Therefore, it can be concluded that with Liechtenstein, despite continuing to be a tax haven (non-cooperative jurisdiction) in accordance with the relationship of tax havens provided for in RD 1080/1991, there are regulations on mutual assistance regarding the exchange of tax information in the terms provided for in the General Tax Law and it meets the requirements to be considered, in accordance with the new terminology (it is no longer a requirement not to have the consideration of a tax haven) a State with which there are regulations on mutual assistance in the exchange of tax information.
+It can therefore be concluded that, despite Liechtenstein continuing to be a tax haven (non-cooperative jurisdiction) in accordance with the list of tax havens provided for in RD 1080/1991, there are regulations on mutual assistance in the area of the exchange of tax information in the terms provided for in the General Tax Law and it meets the requirements to be considered, in accordance with the new terminology (it is no longer a requirement not to be considered a tax haven), a State with which there are regulations on mutual assistance in the area of the exchange of tax information.
 (Back)

 (5) EU Member State until December 31, 2020.
 (Back)